tatianaacostag/DevelopersDoc_site/content/pt/PayU Module Documentation/Reports/Financial-Statement.md

 The date range of this filter is three (3) months before the end date.
 If you exceed this range, The report displays the information of three (3) months after the start date.<br>To see the information of a given date, set it for both start and end date.

 ## Download the report
-To download the report, click the _**Download**_ button located at the top or at the bottom of the report table.
+To download the report, click the _**Download**_ button located at the top ou at the bottom of the report table.

 ![PrintScreen](/assets/Reports/Reports_29.png)